atipls/alox/README.md

 # What / why:

-This repo contains the process of me learning the [Odin Programming Language](http://odin-lang.org/) whilst implementing Lox from the book [Crafting Interpreters](http://craftinginterpreters.com/) by @munificent
+This repo contains the process of me learning the [Odin Programming Language](http://odin-lang.org/) whilst implementing Lox from the book [Crafting Interpreters](http://craftinginterpreters.com/) by [munificent](https://github.com/munificent/)

 I will only implement `clox` (Chapter 14 onwards).
 Since I'm learning the language I'm writing the interpreter in, most of the code will still be C-style with a few things I've learned Odin has so far.